storageos/storageos.github.io/_docs/manage/configuring.md

 ## Backups

-To access the Configuration Backup and Restore window, select Configuration {% icon fa-arrow-right %} Backups.
+To access the Configuration Backup and Restore window, select Configuration > Backups.

 * To manage backup and restore of the control plane configuration, click on the ![image](/images/docs/manage/backupbtn.png) and ![image](/images/docs/manage/restorebtn.png) buttons to initiate a backup or restore.

   ![image](/images/docs/manage/backups.png)

 >**Note**: Please be aware that during a control plane restoration the current control plane configuration will be overwritten and can not be restored without a backup for that point in time configuration.

 >**Note**: Configuration data that is backed up and restored globally applies to the entire cluster.

 ## License

-To access the License Management window, select Configuration {% icon fa-arrow-right %} License.
+To access the License Management window, select Configuration > License.

 1. To enter a new license key click on the ![image](/images/docs/manage/licensekeybtn.png) button